 The +HTC subfield is 1 bit in length.
 The setting of the subfield is as follows:(#15194)

-It is set to 1 in a QoS Data, QoS Null or Management frame transmitted with a value of HT_GF, HT_MF, VHT, HE or S1G for the FORMAT parameter of the TXVECTOR to indicate that the frame contains an HT Control field.
+It is set to 1 in a QoS Dataor Management frame transmitted with a value of HT_GF, HT_MF, VHT, or S1G for the FORMAT parameter of the TXVECTOR to indicate that the frame contains an HT Control field.

 It is set to 1 in an RTS frame transmitted with a value of S1G for the FORMAT parameter of the TXVECTOR to indicate that the intended recipient of the frame has permission to extend the TXOP as described in 10.50.5.4 (Relay-shared TXOP protection mechanisms).(#15194)